Tashwinsj/Tashwinsj/README.md

 - 👋 Hi, I’m @Tashwinsj
-- 👀 I’m interested in opensource.
+- 👀 I’m interested in software dev and data science.
 - 📫 How to reach me tashwinsjprof@gmail.com

 <!---